What is Yoga?

 The Great Yoga Wall is a safe and modern tool that provides support when needed and challenges students where appropriate.
 Drawing inspiration from the Iyengar yoga tradition, quality, form, and alignment are emphasized over quantity of postures, allowing students to work more deeply in each pose.

-Semi-Private sessions featuring the Great Yoga Wall are limited to 3 or 4 people and meet weekly like our regular yoga classes.
-Advance registration is required; cancellation policy applies.
+Small group sessions featuring the Great Yoga Wall are for 2 to 4 people and are scheduled by appointment, based upon teacher availability; cancellation policy applies.

 Fees are due on or before the time of service—all sales final.